datagrok-ai/public/help/_internal/tests/tooltip.md

 1. Select `Sketch form...` in the 'Set custom tooltip' dialog
 1. Make changes to a displayed form and click 'Close and apply'
 1. Hover over the scatter plot
-   - the tooltip should correspond to the template sketched in the previous step
+   - The tooltip should correspond to the template sketched in the previous step
-   - other scatter plots should use the default tooltip (open a new plot to check)
+   - Other scatter plots should use the default tooltip (open a new plot to check)

 ### Scatter plot: switch from form default tooltip to custom tooltip with columns